davetcoleman/unix_settings/notes/git.md

 Combine commits from one branch and merge into current branch git merge squash --feature

+Commit part of a file
+  git add -p filename

+  y to stage that hunk, or
+  n to not stage that hunk, or
+  e to manually edit the hunk (useful when git can't split it automatically) d to exit or go to the next file.
+  ? to get the whole list of available options.

 Create new branch and check it out git checkout -b feature